troglobit/editline/README.md

 Example
 -------

-Below follows a brief example to  illustrate how one can use Editline to create a  simple CLI, use  Ctrl-D to exit  the program.
-For  a slightly more  advanced example,  see <https://github.com/troglobit/jush/>.
+Below is a very brief example to illustrate how one can use Editline to create a simple CLI, Ctrl-D exits the program.
+A slightly more advanced example is Jush, <https://github.com/troglobit/jush/>, a small and very simplistic UNIX shell.
 The Editline sources also include an `examples/` sub-directory.

 1. Build and install the library, preferably using a [release tarball][] The configure script defaults to a `/usr/local` prefix.